codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 1. List all the stage names at the root of the pipeline file
 1. Use the `stage` property on each step to assign it to a stage.

 >This updated pipeline view is only a nice way to visualize the pipeline.
 It does not affect the order of step execution.
 Steps will still execute in the same order listed in the `codefresh.yml` file.
+If you wish to use parallel execution and advanced workflows see the [parallel steps]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) page.

 Here is a more concrete example that you can use as a starting point: